Does the idea of going 23 hours without food sound a little scary to you? Is OMAD hard?

 It will become your best friend!

 If you’re used to eating all day long, start by cutting out breakfast.
-Learn about the benefits of intermittent fasting and consider which fits your life better between intermittent fasting and OMAD.
+Read our guide to intermittent fasting for vegans and think about which style fits into your life better, between intermittent fasting and OMAD.

 Play with this in a positive-mindset way.
 You’re strengthening your determination-muscles!
 You’re playing with your power!

 Never see it as ‘missing out’ on breakfast!
 You aren’t missing out on anything.
 You’re gaining.

 Once you can handle not eating breakfast, shift to a 16-8 relationship, so that you fast for 16 hours and eat for 8.
 The easiest way to do this is to eat your first meal of the day at lunch time and bring your dinner forward a few hours so that it’s within the 8 hour window.

 Remember, you don’t have to do this every day, just on and off so that you get comfortable doing it.